mccoyJosh/ClassInfo/SDEV140/M05/Day1/2_troubleshooting_process.md

 - give up
 - the sky is blue

-All of these don't really answer our problem and every but "the sky is blue" are action statements, not really causes.
+All of these don't really answer our problem and every "answer" here, excluding "the sky is blue", is an action statement, not really a cause.

 ## Logic of Troubleshooting